cies/htoml/README.md

 * Release a stable 1.0 release and submit it to [Stackage](http://stackage.org)
 * More documentation
-* Moke all tests pass (currently some more obscure corner cases don't pass)
+* Make all tests pass (currently some more obscure corner cases don't pass)
-* Add more tests (maybe find a more mature TOML parser and steal their tests)
 * Add property tests with QuickCheck (the internet says it's possible for parsers)
 * Extensively test error cases
 * Try using Vector instead of List (measure performance increase with the benchmarks)